 One more thing…

-Unlike Borderless, the second major exhibition by teamLab was only ever meant to be temporary.
+Unlike Borderless, teamLab Planets was only ever meant to be temporary.
 Opened in 2018 and originally set to close in autumn 2020, the Toyosu museum has instead seen its closing date postponed throughout the pandemic.
 It even got upgraded with a new garden area and a branch of the art collective’s Vegan Ramen Uzu restaurant last year.
-Sadly, teamLab Planets is currently slated to close at the end of 2022.
-However, no definite date has been announced yet, so there’s always a chance it could get another extension.

 Want to be the first to know what’s cool in Tokyo?
 Sign up to our newsletter for the latest updates from Tokyo and Japan.